-Who is Bayard Rustin?
+Who was Bayard Rustin?

 Bayard Rustin was an American civil rights activist who fought alongside Dr. Martin Luther King Jr. throughout the mid-1960s.
 Rustin committed himself to a life of non-violence and projected these values when fighting for rights.

-Rustin’s grandparents raised the children in a Quaker lifestyle and household which influenced his nonviolent ways well into adulthood.
-Rustin went on to attend the City College of New York where he involved himself in many racial justice organizations such as the Congress of Racial Equality (CORE).
-It was during his time at this college where he was chosen as a youth organizer for the March on Washington
+Rustin’s grandparents raised the children in a Quaker household, which influenced his nonviolent ways into adulthood.
+Rustin attended the City College of New York, where he was involved in many racial justice organizations, such as the Congress of Racial Equality (CORE).
+It was during his time at this college that he was chosen as a youth organizer for the March on Washington.

 Advisor to Dr. King

 Rustin first started his relationship with Dr. Martin Luther King Jr. during the Montgomery Bus Boycott.
-After mutual respect formed between both individuals was formed, Rustin began teaching Dr. King his nonviolent ways.
-He used his knowledge from studying the Gandhian lifestyle to educate Dr. King on the value of taking on nonviolent approaches and tactics.
+Having formed a mutual respect, Rustin began teaching Dr. King his nonviolent ways.
+He used his knowledge from studying the Gandhian lifestyle to educate Dr. King on the value of nonviolent approaches and tactics.